-"The question for the network operators shouldn't be whether to do this, but how soon."
+"The question for the network operators shouldn't be whether to do this but how soon?"

-At time of writing, MTN had responded to the learners saying that the proposal was being considered at the "highest level".
+Since the initiative, MTN had responded to the learners saying the proposal was being considered at the "highest level".
 And 8ta had pointed out that its Google Free Zone promotion allows some free access to websites, including Wikipedia.
 Although this is a positive step in the right direction, ideally all operators need to come to the party with full zero-rated access to Wikipedia.